 I considered the potentially disqualifying and mitigating conditions in light of all facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in my whole-person analysis.
 Some of the factors in AG \P 2(d) were addressed under those guidelines, but some warrant additional comment.
-Applicant is well respected in the workplace, as evidenced by letters from past and present employers.
-(AppXs F and G.)
+Applicant performs well at his job.
+(AppXs L and M.)

-Overall, the record evidence leaves me without questions or doubts as to Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant mitigated the Financial Considerations security concerns.
+Overall, the record evidence leaves me with questions or doubts as to Applicant's eligibility and suitability for a security clearance.
+For all these reasons, I conclude Applicant failed to mitigate the Financial Considerations security concerns.